How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master equations: Apparent differences, conservation laws, sampling errors

 This static error biases the entire LSC correlation function and is magnified upon numerical integration.
 If this insight is correct, by removing the zero-time bias uniformly across time and instead replacing the zero-time value by either the analytical answer or a highly converged static calculation,

 one should conserve population upon numerical integration of the left-handed derivatives.
 Figure~\ref{fig:figa1} demonstrates this to be true.
+Thus, the numerically integrated $\big[\mathcal{C}^L(t)\big]_{\rm LSC}$ fails to conserve population because finite sampling of its initial conditions leave a residual constant bias in the correlation function---a problem that is easy to resolve with the simple shift in Eq.~\eqref{reference}---rather than from any deficiency in the underlying SC methodology.

 Interestingly, the current formulation of the SC-GQME preserves the total population, $h$, for the Argyres-Kelley and population-based projectors in spin-boson model-like problems.
-However, this is a fortuitous accident arising from the structure of $\dot{\mathcal{C}}(0)$ and its action in the auxiliary kernels for these projectors, respectively (see SI Sec.~IV).
-As previous studies \cite{whencanonewin} have proven, if one constructs a memory using a correlation function and its (commensurably accurate) time derivatives, one must predict the same correlation function from the SC-GQME.
+However, this is a fortuitous accident arising from the structure of $\dot{\mathcal{C}}(0)$ and its action in the auxiliary kernels for these projectors, respectively (see SI Sec.~V).
+While we encounter conservation of total population for the chosen projectors in this work, by choosing a different projector---for example, one that projects onto a single population---one no longer guarantees conservation of total population, which can lead to inaccurate descriptions of the dynamics \cite{Mulvihill2022}.
+Nevertheless, applying the same shift of the left-handed derivative can minimize sampling error and ensure total population conserving dynamics (see SI Sec.~V E).
+Moreover, as previous studies \cite{whencanonewin} have proven, if one constructs a memory using a correlation function and its (commensurably accurate) time derivatives, one must predict the same correlation function from the SC-GQME.
 Thus, if one builds the memory kernel using only the corrected $\big[\bar{\mathcal{C}}^L(t)\big]_{\rm LSC}$, which preserves population, and its time derivatives, the SC-GQME must return the same population-conserving dynamics observed in $\big[\bar{\mathcal{C}}^L(t)\big]_{\rm LSC}$.
 Figure~\ref{fig:fig4} verifies this fact, with $\big[\bar{\mathcal{C}}^L(t)\big]_{\rm LSC}$ matching the dynamics of the SC-GQME whose memory kernel we built using $\big[\bar{\mathcal{C}}^L(t)\big]_{\rm LSC}$ and its time derivatives within $0.01\%$ error.
 Figure~\ref{fig:fig4} also reveals that the traditional SC-GQME (labeled `SC-GQME'), which uses mixed (0$^{\rm th}$ and $1^{\rm st}$) left-handed derivatives to construct the auxiliary kernels, mixes two levels of accuracy and thus yields similar (albeit not the same) dynamics as the SC-GQME built consistently from the left-handed derivative $\big[\bar{\mathcal{C}}^{L}(t)\big]_{\rm LSC}$ and its time-derivatives.